 We begrudgingly made our way to the train station to make our descent to Interlaken.
 All went well and we were down in about 45 minutes.

-We arrived in Interlaken around 11:00am which meant we had 1.5 hours to walk around and look in the little shops in the center of town.
-We didn’t make it to this area a few days before since we were short on time.
+We arrived in Interlaken around 11:00 am which meant we had 1.5 hours to walk around and look in the little shops in the center of town.
+Even though we were in Interlaken few days earlier, we didn’t get to walk around since we were short on time.
 We were going to stop and eat our sandwiches, but to save time we just ate them as we walked.

 On our walk to the city center, we saw so many paragliders floating down.
 I told Eric I wanted to watch just for a couple minutes.
 It’s fun to see 20 people float down from a mountain!
 We kept walking and a saw a familiar face; it was my friend Taylor Fogg from college!
 I knew she was in this part of Switzerland, but never did I think our paths would cross.
 She had just landed from paragliding; what are the odds?!